phyzhenli/AM/README.md

 - Step-3: extract the data distributions from the target application.

-- Step-4: combine data distributions of Step-4 in 'LogicCompress.m' (default: uniform).
+- Step-4: combine data distributions of Step-3 in 'LogicCompress.m' (default: uniform).

-- Step-5: run 'LogicCompress.m' to generate 'objectMat.mat'.
+- Step-5: run 'LogicCompress.m' to generate '.mat'.

 - Step-6: find a a control parameter $\lambda$ for a given desired area reduction ratio by 'findLamb.m'.
 It should be noted that you can adjust the parameter to control the number of compressed terms.